msftcoderdjw/eclipse-symphony/docs/symphony-book/observability/logs.md

 Log Type | How to emit
 --- | ---
 Application runtime logs | All console outputs in Symphony-api and Symphony-controller.
-User audits logs | Any places which invokes `logger.GetUserAuditsLogger.xxx` (added in essential target providers and validation webhooks)
+User audits logs | Any places which invokes `EmitUserAuditsLogs` (added in essential target providers and validation webhooks)
-User diagnostics logs | Any places which invokes `logger.GetUserDiagnosticsLogger.xxx` (added in major functions, defer functions when return error is not nil)
+User diagnostics logs | Any places which invokes `EmitUserDiagnosticsLogs` (added in major functions, defer functions when return error is not nil)

 ## Log context